-(11d) Many Member States have chosen to apply national consumer protection rules to other entities such as nongovernmental organisations, start-up businesses and small and medium-sized enterprises, and other Member States may wish to do so.
-It should be recalled that
+(11d) Many Member States have chosen

-Member States may extend the scope of the national rules adopted in order to implement this Directive to cover natural or legal persons who are not consumers within the meaning of this Directive.
+to apply national consumer protection rules to other entities such as non-governmental organisations, start-up businesses and small and medium-sized enterprises, and others may wish to do so.
+It should be recalled that Member States may extend the scope of the national rules adopted in order to implement this Directive to cover natural or legal persons who are not consumers within the meaning of this Directive.